-- Permanent Ledger: These are the ledgers having opening and closing balances which get forwarded to the next year.
+- Permanent: These are the ledgers having opening and closing balances which get forwarded to the next year.

-- Temporary Ledger: They don’t have any opening and closing balance, and the account gets closed by transferring the amount to the profit and loss account at the end of the year.
+- Temporary: They don’t have any opening and closing balance, and the account gets closed by transferring the amount to the profit and loss account at the end of the year.

-Bought Ledger/Creditors Ledger: This ledger is prepared for recording the transactions from whom the goods have been acquired in credit.
+Bought/Creditors Ledger: It is prepared for recording the transactions from whom the goods have been acquired in credit.
 It can also be termed as a purchase ledger.

-Sales Ledger/Debtors Ledger: In this ledger, the transaction of the debtors, i.e. to whom goods have been depleted in credit is recorded.
+Sales Ledger/Debtors Ledger: In it, the transaction of the debtors, i.e. to whom goods have been depleted in credit is recorded.

-General Ledger: In General ledger, all the other account’s entries are recorded other than sales and purchase account.
+General Ledger: In it, all the other account’s entries are recorded other than sales and purchase account.
 It can also be termed as a summarise ledger of all the nominal and real accounts such as a/c receivable, inventory account, cash account, investment account, machinery account, etc.

 Various subsidiary ledgers are prepared for providing details to the general ledger, and at last, all are sum-up in one ledger called general ledger; thus this account is also termed as master account or main account.

-Private Ledger: This ledger is prepared to maintain the personal records of the proprietor or the owner of the business such as capital account, current account, drawing account.
+Private Ledger: It is prepared to maintain the personal records of the proprietor or the owner of the business such as capital account, current account, drawing account.

-- Exact position of an account: The ledger clearly signifies the position of the accounts whether they have an outstanding or owing balance at the time of closing the account.
+- Exact position of an account: It clearly signifies the position of the accounts whether they have an outstanding or owing balance at the time of closing the account.